ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

           .\.venv\Scripts\activate

-You can then install the developement version of the project:
+You can then install the development version of the project:

 .. code::